Karolina Gočeva: 1980–1998: Early life and career beginnings

 Karolina Gočeva was born on 28 April 1980 in Bitola, in then Socialist Republic of Macedonia, part of the Socialist Federal Republic of Yugoslavia to an anesthesiologist father and a technologist mother.
 She also has a younger sister, Aleksandra, who is an ophthalmologist.
 Gočeva finished her primary school in Bitola, where she also performed in a child choir.
 After that, she went to the high school Josip Broz-Tito in Bitola.
 As she had an interest in learning foreign languages, she finished her studies in the English language at the Blaže Koneski Faculty of Philology, part of Ss.
 Cyril and Methodius University of Skopje.

-Gočeva first entered the music field at the age of 9, when she performed Madonna's "Like a Prayer" at the popular Šaram Baram show at the Pionerski dom in Bitola.
-She got her first breakthrough in the music industry in 1990, at the age of 10 when she performed at the first broadcast of the children's festival "Si-Do" in Bitola.
-A few months later, she participated with another ballad where she won the prize for Best Interpretation.
-She also participated in the annual festival "Makfest 91" in Štip with the song "Mamo, pušti me" ("Mum, let me go"), written by Tode Novačevski, where she won the award for Most Successful Debut.
+Gočeva made her music debut at the age of nine when she performed "Like a Prayer" by Madonna in Šaram Baram at the Pionerski dom in Bitola.
+At the age of ten in 1990, Gočeva got her first breakthrough when she performed at the first broadcast of the children's festival "Si-Do" in Bitola.
+A few months later, Gočeva participated with another ballad where she won the prize for Best Interpretation.
+She also participated in the annual festival "Makfest 91" in Štip with the song "Mamo, pušti me" (lit.
+'Mum, let me go'), written by Tode Novačevski, where she won the award for Most Successful Debut.
 As her music career was still in its bud, she used national festivals to promote her voice and talent.
-In 1992, she released her first children studio album under MRT, which contained 11 other songs in addition to "Mamo, pušti me", including "Stefane" (Stephan), "Sekade si ti" (You Are Everywhere), "Prviot baknež" (The First Kiss), "Dojdi vo školo" (Come to School), "Volšebni sonuvanja" (Magical Dreamings), "Čujte sega" (Listen Now), "Dzvezdo moja" (My Star), "Nasmevni se narode" (Smile Folks) and "Strašni planovi" (Scary Plans).
+In 1992, she released her first children studio album under MRT, which contained 11 other songs in addition to "Mamo, pušti me", including "Stefane" (lit.
+'Stephan'), "Sekade si ti" (lit.
+'You Are Everywhere'), "Prviot baknež" (lit.
+'The First Kiss'), "Dojdi vo školo" (lit.
+'Come to School'), "Volšebni sonuvanja" (lit.
+'Magical Dreaming'), "Čujte sega" (lit.
+'Listen Now'), "Dzvezdo moja" (lit.
+'My Star'), "Nasmevni se narode" (Smile Folks) and "Strašni planovi" (lit.
+'Scary Plans').